arslanmanzoorr/ebay_project/TECHNICAL_DOCUMENTATION.md

 ---

-*This documentation is maintained by the development team and updated regularly to reflect the current state of the BidSquire system.*
+*This documentation is maintained by the development team and updated regularly to reflect the current state of the AuctionFlow system.*